Coding Bootcamp Market Narrows as Galvanize Acquires Hack Reactor

 For now, Hack Reactor will continue to operate its respected programs under the newly formed Hack Reactor @ Galvanize™ brand.
 Hack Reactor, however, will give up its current offices and move onto Galvanize’s campuses in San Francisco, New York, and Austin.

 This isn’t the first time Galvanize has gone shopping on the coding bootcamp market.
 Back in 2015, it acquired the much smaller Zipfian Academy.
 With the Hack Reactor deal, Galvanize not only knocks out a potential competitor but also gains Hack Reactor’s credibility, students, and a foothold in the Los Angeles market.

 Galvanize isn’t alone in its newest venture.
-The school just secured $32 million Series C financing from Catalyst Investors with participation from New Markets Venture Partners and existing investors, including ABS Capital Partners, University Ventures, and the Colorado Impact Fund.
-Tyler Newton from Catalyst Investors, who also plans to join the Galvanize board of directors, observes, “There is an increasing need to upskill the workforce.
+The school just secured over $3o million in financing from Catalyst Investors.
+Tyler Newton of Catalyst Investors observes, “There is an increasing need to upskill the workforce.
 The unique combination of Galvanize’s offerings – consumer coding academy, coworking membership and enterprise training – operates at the intersection of talent, training and innovation within the tech ecosystem.”